RadekVyM/SimpleToolkit/README.md

 ### ContentButton

-The `ContentButton` is just a button that can hold whatever content you want.
+`ContentButton` is just a button that can hold whatever content you want.

 ```xml
 <simpleCore:ContentButton Clicked="StarButtonClicked">